 The Fitzgerald® Theater is committed to programming that reflects the audience and mission of Minnesota Public Radio®.
-This 1,000-seat theater acts as MPR’s largest broadcast studio, with airwaves reaching millions of people tuned in to A Prairie Home Companion®.
+This 1,000-seat theater acts as MPR’s largest broadcast studio.
 Our staged productions commission authors, artists and radio hosts to create intellectually stimulating programs that delight and enlighten our vast public radio community.
 The Fitzgerald Theater is St. Paul’s oldest theater and celebrated its 100th anniversary in 2010.

 Built in 1910, the Fitzgerald Theater is Saint Paul’s oldest surviving theater space.
 Originally called the Sam S. Shubert Theater, it was one of four special memorial theaters erected by entertainment-industry magnates Lee and J. J. Shubert after the death of their brother Sam, this was to be a particularly elegant building, patterned after the renowned Maxine Elliot Theater in New York.